eventbrite/conformity/README.rst

 settings, and more.

 .. note::
-   Version 2.0.0 drops support for Python 2.7 and adds official support for Python 3.12.
+   Version 2.0.0 drops support for Python 2.7, adds official support for Python 3.12, and uses modern Python packaging with pyproject.toml.
    If you need Python 2.7 compatibility, please use version 1.x.

 ------------